jucacrispim/toxicbuild/docs/source/repo_config.rst

    To use this notification method you must configure the smtp parameters in toxicmaster.

-- Recipients: Email addresses that will receive messages.
+- ``Recipients``: Email addresses that will receive messages.
 This is a list.
   The values are coma-separated.